uccser/cs-unplugged/docs/source/author/topics.rst

     # The Markdown file containing the description of the exercise
     # This is essentially the text for the webpage for the exercise
+    # The file path is relative to this YAML file
     md-file: exercise-1.1/index.md

     # The slugs for the learning outcomes for this lesson